Piano Sonata No. 16 (Beethoven): Adagio grazioso

-With long, drawn out trills and reflective pauses, the second movement in C major is the more sentimental movement.
-Apart from the Hammerklavier Sonatas Adagio and the 32nd sonata's second movement, this is the longest slow movement of Beethoven in the piano sonatas (around 11 minutes).
+With long, drawn-out trills and reflective pauses, the second movement in C major is more sentimental.
+Apart from the Hammerklavier Sonatas Adagio sostenuto third movement and the 32nd sonata's second movement, this is the longest slow movement in Beethoven's piano sonatas, lasting around 11 minutes.
 According to many great pianists (e.g. Edwin Fischer and András Schiff), this movement is a parody of Italian opera and Beethoven's contemporaries, who were much more popular than Beethoven at the beginning of the 19th century.
-Schiff explained this theory in his master class of this sonata; he said it is totally uncharacteristic of Beethoven because it is not economical, it is incredibly long, everything is too much ornamented, it is filled with "show-off cadenzas (...) who are trying to make a cheap effect" and bel canto-like elements and rhythms (on them Schiff said "it's very beautiful, but it's alien to Beethoven's nature").
+Schiff explained this theory in a master class on this sonata; he said it is totally uncharacteristic of Beethoven because it is not economical, it is incredibly long, everything is too ornamented, it is filled with "show-off cadenzas [...] trying to make a cheap effect" and bel canto-like elements and rhythms.
+Schiff said, "it's very beautiful, but it's alien to Beethoven's nature".

 Rondo

-The last movement is similar in character to the first movement: light, enthusiastic, and youthful.
-Here, a single simple theme is varied, ornamented, syncopated, modulated throughout the piece.
+The last movement is similar in character to the first: light, enthusiastic, and youthful.
+Here, a single simple theme is varied, ornamented, syncopated, and modulated throughout the piece.
 After a brief Adagio section, the piece ends with a Presto coda.